MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/20-Building-Linux-VM.md

 1. Open PuTTY (not PuttyGen).

-1. Paste in the IP addrress you copied to notepad into the Hst Name (or IP Address) field.
+1. Paste in the IP addrress you copied to notepad into the Host Name (or IP Address) field.

 ![PuTTY session](../images/PuttyLogin.png)